Fast algorithms for classical specifications of stabiliser states and Clifford gates: Clifford gate algorithms

 By comparing the relative phases of the columns of $C$ corresponding to $\vec z$ and $\vec z + \vec e_i$, we gain information about the required variables $\vec v_i, c_i, d_i$.
 Choosing $\vec z = \vec 0$, we determine the $c_i, d_i$.
 Choosing $\vec z$ to be of Hamming weight 1, we determine the components of the $\vec v_i$.

 To determine the relative phases of two columns, we need only check two nonzero entries: one from each column.
-To avoid potentially having to perform a high number of checks for columns that contain many zeros, we can compute the support of each column first.
-We do this using that the fact that the support of $C\ket{\vec{z}}$ is the same as $W^{\vec{z}}C\ket{\vec{0}}$, as each $U_i$ either stabilises or antistabilise every column.
+To avoid potentially having to perform a high number of checks for columns that contain many zeros, we can first find an index in the support of each column.
+We use the fact that the support of $C\ket{\vec{z}}$ is the same as that of $W^{\vec{z}}C\ket{\vec{0}}$, as each $U_i$ either stabilises or antistabilises every column.
+We find the stabiliser state $C\ket{\vec{0}}$ in \Stwo\ form, which then allows us to use fast Pauli-vector multiplication to apply $W^{\vec{z}}$ and find an index in the support of $C\ket{\vec{z}}$.
+By subsequently applying $W_i$, we can find an index in the support of $C\ket{\vec{z} + \vec{e_i}}$.